Senate works overnight as marathon voting session stretches on for Trump’s ‘big, beautiful bill’

 Some senators were wrapped in pashminas, like GOP Sen. Cindy Hyde-Smith of Mississippi, while others, like Democratic Sen. Elizabeth Warren of Massachusetts, donned hoodies or sweatshirts.

-Murkowski brought a large, fuzzy blanket to the floor, which Collins made use of after Murkowski stepped away to speak with Senate Majority Leader John Thune.
+Murkowski brought a large, fuzzy blanket to the floor, which Collins made use of after Murkowski stepped away to speak with Thune.
 The Alaska Republican, who is a key swing vote, could be seen chatting with the Senate GOP leader for more than 30 minutes.

-The pace of votes on amendments sped up around 2 a.m., after a lull as senators worked out which amendments to bring up next.

 Sen. John Cornyn appeared to stay in his seat between votes, reading his kindle.
 The senior senator from Texas, a prolific reader, told CNN that he is reading a biography of William F. Buckley Jr.

-Note: This headline and story have been updated with additional developments.